kal-byte/basic-cdn/README.md

-# Hey so you need a .env file, with "TOKEN" as a var, set it to whatever I guess.
+# Hey so you need a .env file, with "TOKEN" and "BASE_URL" as a var, set it to whatever I guess.

 ## Upload requests go:
 http://ip:7070/upload?token=TOKEN_HERE